makerdao/community/governance/polls/Spark Protocol Mainnet - Onboard July USDe PT onto Morpho Spark DAI Vault - March 10, 2025.md

 start_date: 2025-03-10T16:00:00
 end_date: 2025-03-13T16:00:00
 ---
-# Poll: park Protocol Mainnet - Onboard July USDe PT onto Morpho Spark DAI Vault - March 10, 2025
+# Poll: Spark Protocol Mainnet - Onboard July USDe PT onto Morpho Spark DAI Vault - March 10, 2025

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Stability Facilitators.
 This Governance [Poll](https://sky-atlas.powerhouse.io/#A.1.9.1_Operational_Weekly_Cycle-b189fa17-57a9-4d4e-9780-0ce4efd94211%7C0db30308) will be active for three days beginning on Monday, March 10 at 16:00 UTC.